eNMS-automation/eNMS/docs/services/default_services.rst

       - ``Credentials`` Choose between device credentials from the inventory or user credentials (login credentials for the eNMS user) when connecting to each device.
   - ``Specific``
       - ``Validation Method``: ``Text match``, ``dictionary Equality`` or ``dictionary Inclusion``.
 Text match means that the result is converted into a string, and eNMS can check (via ``content_match`` / ``content_match_regex``) whether there is a match or not. dictionary Equality / Inclusion means that eNMS will check the results against a dictionary specified by the user (via ``dictionary match`` property).
-      - ``dictionary Match``: dictionary against which the results must be checked (in case ``Validation Method`` is set to either ``dictionary Equality`` or ``dictionary Inclusion``.
-      - ``content_match`` expected response string to receive back (if any).
+      - ``Content Match`` expected response string to receive back (if any).
 Multi-line strings are supported.
 If no content_match is provided, the command will succeed if the connection was successfully made and command executed.
-      - ``content_match_regex`` Enables regex parsing in the content_match field if checked; otherwise, content_match is expected to be literal string match.
+      - ``Match content against Regular expression`` Enables regex parsing in the content_match field if checked; otherwise, content_match is expected to be literal string match.
+      - ``Dictionary Match``: dictionary against which the results must be checked (in case ``Validation Method`` is set to either ``dictionary Equality`` or ``dictionary Inclusion``.
-      - ``negative_logic`` Simply reverses the pass/fail decision if checked.
+      - ``Negative Logic`` Simply reverses the pass/fail decision if checked.
 This is useful in the following situations:  Run a netmiko command to check active alarm status.
 If a specific alarm of interest is active (thus producing success on content match), negative logic will cause it to fail.
 Then with retries configured, keep checking the alarm status until the alarm clears (and negative logic produces a success result).
-      - ``delete_spaces_before_matching`` Removes white spaces in the result and content_match strings to increase the likelihood of getting a match.
+      - ``Delete spaces before matching`` Removes white spaces in the result and content_match strings to increase the likelihood of getting a match.
 This is particularly helpful for multi-line content matches.
+      - ``Driver`` Which Napalm driver to use when connecting to the device
       - ``Use driver from device`` If set to True, the driver defined at device level (``napalm_driver`` property of the device) is used, otherwise the driver defined at service level (``driver`` property of the service) is used.
-      - ``driver`` Which Napalm driver to use when connecting to the device
-      - ``getters`` Napalm getters (standard retrieval APIs) are documented here: (https://napalm.readthedocs.io/en/latest/support/index.html#getters-support-matrix)
+      - ``Getters`` Napalm getters (standard retrieval APIs) are documented here: (https://napalm.readthedocs.io/en/latest/support/index.html#getters-support-matrix)
-      - ``optional_args`` Napalm supports a number of optional arguments that are documented here: (https://napalm.readthedocs.io/en/latest/support/index.html#optional-arguments)
+      - ``Optional Arguments`` Napalm supports a number of optional arguments that are documented here: (https://napalm.readthedocs.io/en/latest/support/index.html#optional-arguments)

 .. note:: This Service supports variable substitution (as mentioned in the previous section) in the `content_match` input field of its configuration form.